College of Education and Human Development

 Early educators’ tour of German Kitas highlights differences from U.S. early childhood programs

 This May, TaylorMae Ippolito and Alyssa Wilt, both educators at the Child Development Laboratory School (CDLS), traveled to Germany to learn about Kindertagesstätte, or child care centers, often abbreviated to Kitas.
-UMN’s Center for European Studies received a grant from the German government to organize the trip, and early childhood educators from all over Minnesota applied to join.
-14 educators made the two-week journey, which included a week in Berlin and a week in Erfurt, a city with around 200,000 residents.
+UMN’s Center for European Studies received a grant through the German Academic Exchange Program for a project titled "Kita Lessons for American Preschools," and early childhood educators from all over Minnesota applied to be a part of it.
+14 educators joined the two-week journey, which included a week in Berlin and a week in Erfurt, a city with around 200,000 residents.
 The group toured up to 10 Kitas, including Kitas in the heart of Berlin and Erfurt, Kitas in suburban and rural areas, and even a laboratory school like CDLS which is located at Humboldt University.

 Portrait photos of TaylorMae Ippolito and Alyssa Wilt